aridjayarecipes/cutesrecipes.web.app/content/post/1840-steps-to-prepare-any-night-of-the-week-instant-pot-salmon-with-garlic-potatoes-and-broccoli.md

 - "4 cloves garlic minced"
 - "4 cups packed broccoli about 3 12 ounces"
 recipeinstructions:
 - "Put the potatoes in the bottom of an Instant Pot.
 Add 1 cup water, 2 tablespoons of the butter, 1/2 teaspoon salt and a few grinds of pepper.
-Place the pot&#39;s steam rack over the potatoes."
+Place the pot's steam rack over the potatoes."
 - "Rub the top and sides of the salmon fillets with the paprika and lemon zest and season generously with salt and pepper.
 Place skin-side down on the rack.
 Put on the lid, making sure the steam valve is in the sealing position, and set the cooker to high pressure for 3 minutes for thawed or 5 minutes for frozen.
 When finished, carefully turn the steam valve to the venting position to release the pressure."
 - "Remove the salmon and rack and set the cooker to saute at normal heat.
 When the potatoes start sizzling, add the garlic and cook, stirring, until softened, 1 to 2 minutes; stir in the remaining 2 tablespoons butter and season generously with salt and pepper.
 Smash the potatoes with a fork or wooden spoon until chunky."
 - "Turn off the cooker.
 Add the broccoli to the potatoes and stir until wilted, 1 to 2 minutes.
 Season with salt and pepper.
 Divide the salmon and potato mixture among plates.
 Serve with lemon wedges."